jeremyhahn/go-trusted-platform/README.md

 #### Flow

-The following steps are used to complete device
+The following steps are used to complete device registration, identity validation, platform software state validation, and service delivery.

 ###### Device Registration